AlmondoG/peaky_finder/README.md

-# c418_climbingapp
+# Peaky Finder

-Web application for climbers in the Orange County area to find both climbing routes and the nearest campgrounds in order to plan their multi-day excursion in one app.
+Web application for climbers in the Orange County/California area to find both climbing routes and the nearest campgrounds in order to plan their multi-day excursion in one app.

-## members
+## Members
 - Dan Parker
 - Aaron Park
 - Sarah Chun